Oscar Stanton De Priest: U.S. House of Representatives (1929–35)

 De Priest defended the right of students of Howard University, a historically black college in Washington, D.C., to eat in the public section of the House restaurant and not be restricted to a section in the basement near the kitchen, used mostly by black employees and visitors.
 He took this issue of discrimination against the students (and other black visitors) to a special bipartisan House committee.
-In a three-month-long heated debate, the Republican political minority argued that the restaurant's discriminatory practice violated 14th Amendment rights to equal access.
+In a three-month-long heated debate, the Republican political minority argued that the restaurant's discriminatory practice violated Fourteenth Amendment rights to equal access.
 The Democratic majority skirted the issue by claiming that the restaurant was a private facility and not open to the public.
 The House restaurant remained segregated through much of the 1940s and maybe as late as 1952.

 Mostly aligned with the political right, De Priest generally opposed liberal federal programs under the New Deal, instead favoring increased initiatives on the state or local level.
 He also was vocal in his denunciation of communism, fearing that its influence would spread to disgruntled blacks.
 He unsuccessfully pushed to enact a special committee that would investigate the Communist Party of the United States.

 In 1929, De Priest made national news when First Lady Lou Hoover invited his wife, Jessie De Priest, to a traditional tea for congressional wives at the White House.

 De Priest appointed Benjamin O. Davis Jr. to the United States Military Academy at a time when the only African-American line officer in the Army was Davis's father.

 By the early 1930s, De Priest's popularity waned because he continued to oppose higher taxes on the rich and fought Depression-era federal relief programs under President Roosevelt.
 De Priest was defeated in the 1934 United States House of Representatives elections by Republican-turned-Democrat African-American Arthur W. Mitchell, who campaigned on support for the New Deal.
 After returning to his businesses and political life in Chicago, De Priest was elected again to the Chicago City Council in 1943 as alderman of the 3rd Ward, serving until 1947.
 He died in Chicago at 80 and is buried in Graceland Cemetery.

 Personal life

 De Priest married the former Jessie L. Williams (September 3, 1870 – March 31, 1961).
-They had two sons together: Laurence W. (1899 – July 28, 1916), who died at the age of 16. and Oscar Stanton De Priest, Jr. (May 24, 1906 – November 8, 1983) A great-grandson of Oscar De Priest, Jr., Philip R. DePriest, became the administrator of his estate after his grandmother's death in 1992.
+They had two sons together: Laurence W. (1899 – July 28, 1916), who died at the age of 16, and Oscar Stanton De Priest Jr. (May 24, 1906 – November 8, 1983).
+A great-grandson of Oscar De Priest Jr., Philip R. DePriest, became the administrator of his estate after his grandmother's death in 1992.
 This included his great-grandfather's Oscar Stanton De Priest House, now a National Historic Landmark, which still held his locked political office.
 This had not been touched since about 1951.
 This great-grandson has been working to restore the office and house, and assessing the political archives—"a veritable treasure trove."